 Dillard Street Elementary has started a program that provides imagery and memory cues to students learning to read.
-Each letter has its own story, which acts as an aid in remembering the various sounds the letter makes.

 The First United Methodist Church of Winter Garden has gifted a $2,500 grant to Dillard Street Elementary School to purchase picture cards and other materials for its new Lively Letters reading program.
 The church and school are about a half of a mile apart, and many Dillard students attend the church.

 At the elementary school, 48% of the students are Hispanic and many struggle with basic learning skills such as reading, Partner in Education/ADDitions coordinator Kelley Bell wrote in her letter to the church when requesting the grant.

 “The success of our community depends upon the success of our students,” Bell wrote.
 “We are eager to begin this program.”

 One instructor has agreed to train the teachers and volunteers at DSES at no cost, so the only expense for the program is the materials.
 Each set is $125; the school is buying 20 with the grant money from the church.
 Teachers can check out the materials from the library.